apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 Update your plugin executions that bind to a `pre-integration-test` or `post-integration-test` phase with the corresponding `before:integration-test` or `after:integration-test` phases.

-## Step 3 -- migrate: Use Optional Maven 4 features
+## Step 3 -- migrate: Drop Maven 3, use Optional Maven 4 features

 ### Changed default values